Blog

 The Sustainability Question

-Bamboo's headline selling point is that it grows fast and renews quickly — true.
+Bamboo's headline selling point is that it grows fast and renews quickly β€” true.
 But the picture is more complicated than the marketing: most bamboo is grown overseas, processed with resins, and shipped long distances.
-North American hard maple is harvested from managed forests, and a portion of every Bevel & Bond purchase funds reforestation here at home.
-Both can be responsible choices, but “renewable” alone doesn't tell the whole story.
+North American hard maple is harvested from managed forests, and there's more on why domestic sourcing matters in our guide to American-made cutting boards.
+Both can be responsible choices, but β€œrenewable” alone doesn't tell the whole story.

 The Verdict